What is the Melanie Klein Trust?

-In March 1952 a special issue of The International Journal of Psycho-Analysis was dedicated to Melanie Klein to mark her 70th birthday.
-These papers became the basis for a book, New Directions in Psycho-Analysis, and the authors donated their copyrights to found the Trust Fund.
+In March 1952, a special issue of The International Journal of Psycho-Analysis was dedicated to Melanie Klein to mark her 70th birthday.
+The papers published in this issue became the basis of a book, New Directions in Psycho-Analysis, and the authors donated their copyrights to found the Melanie Klein Trust Fund.
 They were: Paula Heimann, Clifford Scott, Gwen Evans, Marion Milner, Emilio Rodrigue, Herbert Rosenfeld, Lois Munro, Wilfred Bion, Beryl Stanford, Hans Thorner, Joan Riviere, Hanna Segal, Adrian Stokes, Roger Money-Kyrle and Elliott Jaques.

 The Trust was formally established in February 1955.
-Its first Chairman was Melanie Klein, who remained in the role until the year of her death in 1960.
+Its first Chair was Klein herself, who remained in the role until her death in 1960.
 The other founding Trustees were Wilfred Bion, Paula Heimann, Betty Joseph, Roger Money-Kyrle and Hanna Segal.

-In succeeding years, the Chairmen of the Trust were:
+In succeeding years, the Chairs of the Trust were:

 - Wilfred Bion, 1960-67